Skip to main content

 • Large Language Models (LLMs) are trained to transform or predict text.
 Use these, for example, to summarize texts, set up a chat, or find related tickets.
 The Software Factory contains process actions with integrated LLMs that you can use in process flows.

-• Create AI-powered enrichments to facilitate and speed up your development process.
-See Enrichment for more information.
+• A large number of AI-powered enrichments and tasks is available to facilitate and speed up your development process.
+You can also create your own AI-powered enrichments.

 AI in the Thinkwise applications